Entertain in Style with a Home Wet Bar

 Another placement factor when considering how to set up a wet bar is where you want the front of the bar to face.
 Since you are likely to use the back of the bar for storage, it may be best to have the back facing a wall or corner, with barstools along the front of the bar.
 If you do slip it into a space against a wall, be sure to offer visual appeal on the walls behind it.
 A traditional pub would feature a bank of mirrors, but with home wet bar ideas, you can get more creative and use colorful tiles, interesting wallpaper or a collection of pictures.

 Short on Space?

-If you do not have a dedicated area to place your home wet bar, consider carving out a section of your kitchen.
+If you do not have a dedicated area to place your home wet bar furniture, consider carving out a section of your kitchen.
 You could use an existing cupboard or cabinet for stowing alcohol and stemware.
 Use a countertop as the actual bar area, complete with swivel barstools.
 To separate the functionality of the bar from the rest of the kitchen, place typical items such as a stack of cocktail napkins, bowls of snack mix and a condiment container with olives, cherries and citrus slices along the length of the counter.

 Are you ready to start having guests over again?
 Now is the perfect time to prepare to entertain in style with a home wet bar design.
 We invite you to browse through our selection of bars and barstools and find just the right one for your space.